 - informing the Council without delay, of any defect which the Council is obliged to repair

 - all repairs or renewals to the premises which become necessary through the action, default or neglect by yourself, your household, or visitors or through your lack of proper care or supervision of the premises.
-You are also responsible for the repair, renewal or replacement of fittings, extensions or alterations which you have installed or carried out, but see also 3.3
+You are also responsible for the repair, renewal or replacement of fittings, extensions or alterations which you have installed or carried out

 - the repair or replacement where necessary of locks and handles to internal doors, cupboard catches, hinges, keys, plugs and chains to sinks, basins and baths, pulls and handles to WC cisterns, wall, sill and fire place tiles, electric plugs (not socket outlets), fuses, blocked sink and wash basins, minor plaster cracks and repairs of a similar nature.
 All repairs, renewals and replacements are to be carried out in a workmanlike manner

 You will maintain the inside of the premises in good decorative order and keep the dwelling, yard,

 outbuildings and garage in a clean and tidy condition.

 - carry out structural alterations or make additions to the dwelling or remove any part of the boundaries